 As if chemical waste wasn't dangerous enough, it leads to a mutated frog-like/fish-like creature that's large enough to swallow humans.
 There's an undercurrent of social commentary that speaks to the reckless behavior of corporations that ought not be tolerated.

 The Host is one of the best Korean disaster movies of all time, which makes sense given that it was directed by the great Bong Joon-ho (who went on to direct Snowpiercer, Okja, and Parasite).

-The Netflix Original movies #Alive follows a young man who’s stranded in his apartment unit during a virus epidemic—a virus that causes humans to become violent and cannibalistic.
+The Netflix Original movie #Alive follows a young man who's stranded in his apartment unit during a virus epidemic—a virus that causes humans to become violent and cannibalistic.